SkylineCommunications/dataminer-docs/connector-help/connector_help/Lawo_V_Matrix_IP_Streaming.md

 ## How to use

-With this driver, you can monitor the general and system information for your Lawo V_Matrix IP Streaming.
+With this connector, you can monitor the general and system information for your Lawo V_Matrix IP Streaming.

 You can also look for the Rx and Tx traffic information and the Ethernet statistics.